peterprokop/pubnative-ios-mediation-sdk/README.md

 <a name="install_manual"></a>
 ### Manual
-Clone the repository and import the `mediation` project into your app.
+Clone the repository and drag'n'drop the `mediation/mediation` folder into your app.

 <a name="usage"></a>
 # Usage